ngweimeng/ngweimeng/README.md

 - I enjoy delving into data to solve problems.
 - I can survive a day without coffee.

-Work in Progress.
+Former Naval Officer.
+I tinker with Data projects in my free time.
 You may view my Linkedin Profile [here.](https://www.linkedin.com/in/weimengng/)